Malo-Kerebel/yt-part/README.md

 ## Dependencies

-This programm uses youtube-dl and ffmpeg, both should be available in your respective distribution repositories :
+This programm uses yt-dlp and ffmpeg, both should be available in your respective distribution repositories :

-Debian (and derivatives) : `sudo apt install youtube-dl ffmpeg`
+Debian (and derivatives) : `sudo apt install yt-dlp ffmpeg`
-Arch (and derivatives) : `sudo pacman -S youtube-dl ffmpeg`
+Arch (and derivatives) : `sudo pacman -S yt-dlp ffmpeg`

 ## Installation